Ib01/MediaBeaver/README.md

 * look into http://acoustid.org/ and http://musicbrainz.org/ for music identification?

 * destination path rename? "naming format" or "naming and placement"?

+* Configuration Wizard Screen 1 add a copy option as well as the move option in the Action dropdown.
+Useful for testing.